Finding the Area of Composite Shapes

 Practice sheets 2-5 are perfect aligned to the standards.
 Sheets 6-9 are for your more advanced students that have a good hold on geometry.

-- Practice Sheet 3 - Find the area of the yellow shaded complex shape.
+- Practice Sheet 3 - Find the required measures of the yellow shaded complex shape.
 All the squares are 1cm by 1cm.

-- Practice Sheet 5 - Calculate all the measures that you are asked for of the shaded region of the figure below.
+- Practice Sheet 5 - Calculate all the measures that you are asked for of the shaded regions.

-- Practice Sheet 7 - Find the area of the portion of a basketball court shown in the figure below.
+- Practice Sheet 7 - Find the needed measures of the portion of a basketball court shown in the figure below.

 - Practice Sheet 9 - A circular green grass garden is surrounded by a walking path as shown in the figure.
 See what you can make of all the values that are put in your direction.

 How Does This Skill Relate to The Real World?